PepperSoftware98/PepperSoftware98.github.io/README.md

 # PepperSoftware98.github.io
-# I make more contributions to the readme
-# This is a simple website
+# This is a simple repository for a basic website i am making